 In a game where JuJu Smith-Schuster caught a 97-yard touchdown, Villanueva’s highlight trumps every other play that day.

-Villanueva, a 30-year-old mountain of a man who was born on Naval Air Station Meridian in Mississippi, is the third person of Spanish descent to play in the National Football League.
+Villanueva, a mountain of a man who was born on Naval Air Station Meridian in Mississippi, became the third person of Spanish descent to play in the National Football League.
 After getting a contract offer to play defensive end for the Philadelphia Eagles in 2014 following a regional showcase workout, he was cut prior to the start of the regular season.

 However, Villanueva’s athleticism and size caught the eye of Steelers head coach Mike Tomlin during the preseason that year.
 The Steelers signed him just a few weeks later to their practice squad and have transformed him into one of the best left tackles in the NFL today.